by Mark Mason

 “And you wanted to talk to a member of congress about it.
 Why didn’t you just phone the FBI?”

-“I did phone them, a couple of times.
+“I did phone them, twice.
 They said they would look into it, but I totally got the impression they thought I was a crank, and were not going to give me the time of day.
 They said security was already very high around the Capitol building, and had been since 9-11.
 And I think they just out-and-out dismissed it when I said the bomb might be carried in by a congressman.”

 “Well, it does sound crazy…Still, there were a few other members of Congress leaving the building when I did.
 And, come to think of it, they were mostly those extreme neocon GOPs I despise.”
 She realized with a chill that his explanation jived with what she knew.
 “I thought it was just that they didn’t want to hear the president speak any more than I did, since he is, in their eyes, a relatively ‘moderate’ Republican—not that I would call him moderate—and they…Oh my God!
 The president—he may have been in there already!”

 “Yes, I wouldn’t be surprised—that was the plan: to have the vice-president, who is one of them, become president.
 Although the president was conservative, and pandered to the religious right, he wasn’t reactionary enough for the fanatics.
 And they considered him incompetent—along with a lot of other people!
 They wanted their man in.
 And, needless to say, the veep would have been safely away from the scene at one of his undisclosed secure locations.”

 “Of course,” Amanda agreed.
 “To keep the conservatives happy, and balance the ticket, the president took a running mate from the far right, and kept him as vice president into his second term.
 What a mistake that may have turned out to be!”